 Welcome to the Rotary Club of Beaverton

-Where friendships grow and our service impacts lives since 1959!
+Where friendships grow and our service has impacted lives since 1959!

 We are an organization of local business and professional leaders dedicated to humanitarian service in everyday life, high ethical standards in business and professions, and promoting understanding and goodwill through community and international programs.